 Homeland Security Program Manager

-In his role as Communications Manager, Jeff Kolakowski is in charge of writing and publishing content on OEM’s website and social media accounts.
-This position also involves media relations: writing media advisories and press releases as well as serving as a liaison between journalists and the OEM.
+In his role as Public Information Program Manager, Jeffrey Kolakowski is in charge of writing and publishing content on OEM’s website and social media accounts.
+This position also involves media relations: writing media advisories and press releases as well as serving as a liaison between journalists and OEM.
 The public information program manager position also consists of crisis communication and public education to residents and businesses in the city to be prepared for emergencies.
 This includes promoting the ReadyPhiladelphia program which looks to educate and alert the public to take an active role in emergency preparedness.

-Jeff has a Bachelor’s of Science degree in speech communications with an option in broadcast journalism from Millersville University and resides in the city of his birth, Philadelphia.
+Jeff has a Bachelor’s of Science degree in speech communications with an option in broadcast journalism from Millersville University.

 Regional Integration Center